Overview

 Additional supplies

-In addition to the camera needed in PHOT 021 you will need the following to complete assignments in this course:
+In addition to your digital camera (see specs described in PHOT 021), you'll need the following equipment to complete assignments in this course:

-• An external portable flash unit that can be controlled using manual flash mode (M), and has a pivoting head (not the built-in pop-up flash on your entry level digital camera)
+- An external portable flash unit that can be controlled using manual flash mode (M), and has a pivoting head (not the built-in pop-up flash common on entry-level digital cameras).

 Financial support